FerallOut/2020.03_GenomeAnalysisCourse/results/reports/0fastqc_DNA_Illumina/README.md

 \+
 bbbeeeeegggggighhiihiiihhehhiffghhhiiiiiifhhfhhhhheghihihihiihiihiiifgfdgeeeeeccddcccc_cbb

 - structure:
     1. Header - unique identifier
         - starts with @
         - Instrument ID (FCC171FACXX)
         - Flowcell Lane (2)
         - tile number within the flowcell lane (1101)
         - X-position (2120)
         - Y-position (2201)
         - #CTTCCTCC - index number for a multiplexed sample
         - /1 - shows the member of a pair in a pair-read
     2. Base calls
     3. Mid-line - starts with + usually empty
     4. Quality scores - per base signal

 > each member of a pair-read is in a separate file, with prefix "1" or "2".
 - check files:
 `zcat E745-1.L500_SZAXPI015146-56_2_clean.fq.gz | grep @ | wc -l`
 > each file has 1666667 reads.

 ***

 ### Commands:

-`module load bioinfo-tools
+`module load bioinfo-tools`
-module load FastQC`
+`module load FastQC`

 `fastqc --outdir=/home/miba8458/2020.03_GenomeAnalysisCourse/results/reports/0fastqc_DNA_Illumina /home/miba8458/2020.03_GenomeAnalysisCourse/data/raw_ext/link_to_raw_data/genomics_data/Illumina/E745-1.L500_SZAXPI015146-56_*`

-- I obtained 2 reports that can be visualized with:
+- Since the commands work, I put them in a bash file (**1_DNA_fastqc_Illumina.sh**) and run them on Uppmax.
+I obtained 2 reports that can be visualized with:

 `firefox E745-1.L500_SZAXPI015146-56_*.html &`

+***

 ### The quality of the reads in the 2 files: